 Symptoms of Malassezia dermatitis

-Pruritis – or severe itching of the skin – will be one of the first clinical signs of an infection.
-Malassezia yeasts will break through the skin causing lesions as the dog scratches.
+Pruritis – or severe skin itching – will be one of the first clinical signs of an infection.
+Malassezia yeasts will break through the skin, causing lesions as the dog scratches.
 Normal dogs are most likely to acquire this condition in the armpits or any other body part where yeast organisms thrive.
-In loose skinned dogs, it is likely to appear between skin folds.
-This allergic skin disease is extremely likely to develop in the dog’s ear canal, causing them to scratch until they yelp.
+In loose-skinned dogs, it is expected to appear between skin folds.
+This allergic skin disease is highly likely to develop in the dog’s ear canal, causing them to scratch until they yelp.

-The itching with this disease is so intense that your dog is likely to scratch until it draws blood, thus forcing more of the yeast organisms to the surface of the skin, widening the lesions and drawing further blood.
-In cases like these, your pup will likely need a medical intervention to break the cycle, fortunately it is reasonably easy to treat.
+In many cases, the itching with this disease is so intense that your dog is likely to scratch until it draws blood, thus forcing more of the yeast organisms to the skin’s surface, widening the lesions, and drawing further blood.
+In cases like these, your pup will likely need a medical intervention to break the cycle.
+Fortunately it is reasonably easy to treat.

-Breeds likely to suffer from this condition include any atopic dogs and any dogs that have loose skin.
-It is a condition that can strike any dog should they come into contact with something that causes an allergic reaction, but it is known to affect pedigree breeds in a hereditary manner as well as via allergen.
+Breeds likely to suffer from this condition include any atopic dogs or dogs with loose skin.
+It is a condition that can strike any dog should they come into contact with something that causes an allergic reaction.
+Still, it is known to affect pedigree breeds in a hereditary manner and via an allergen.
 These breeds are:

 - Basset Hound,